Bucks vs. Knicks Player Props Betting Odds

 |3PM

-- The 24.5-point total set for Jalen Brunson on Saturday is 0.8 fewer points than his season scoring average.
+- The 27.5-point total set for Jalen Brunson on Monday is 1.9 more points than his season scoring average.

-- He has averaged 0.5 more rebounds per game (four) than his prop bet total in Saturday's game (3.5).
+- His per-game rebound average of four is 0.5 more than his prop bet over/under in Monday's game (3.5).

-- Brunson has hit three three pointers per game, 0.5 more than his over/under in Saturday's game (2.5).
+- Brunson has averaged three made three-pointers per game, 0.5 more than his over/under in Monday's game (2.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.